mwaraic/Twitter-API/README.md

 ### **ThreadTweet**<br/>
- Send a **POST** request on thread/<:threadID> with tweet property to create a new tweet on a thread.<br/>
+ Send a **POST** request on thread/<:threadID> with body property to create a new tweet on a thread.<br/>
  Send a **GET** request on thread/<:threadID> to retrieve the list of tweets on a thread.<br/>